Which place is cheaper, Chattanooga or Columbia?

 Columbia usually gets around the same amount of rain in October as Chattanooga.
 Columbia gets 3 inches (75 mm) of rain, while Chattanooga receives 3 inches (75 mm) of rain this time of the year.

 Both Chattanooga and Columbia are popular destinations to visit in the winter with plenty of activities.
+Many travelers come to Columbia for the museums, the shopping scene, and the cuisine.
+Also, many visitors come to Chattanooga in the winter for the museums, the shopping scene, and the cuisine.

 Columbia usually receives more sunshine than Chattanooga during winter.
 Columbia gets 171 hours of sunny skies, while Chattanooga receives 145 hours of full sun in the winter.